dioniok/sap-fiori-training/Session2_Exercise_4.md

 ### Create a Validation
 In this step we will create a validation when the Order ID and Customer ID is blank.

-In the View1 controller, create a custom function fnValidate and create an if else statement that checks if the input field is not blank.
+In the `View1.controller.js`, create a custom function `fnValidate` and create an if else statement that checks if the input field is not blank.
 ```js
 fnValidate: function(oOrder, oCustomer){
     if(oOrder.getValue() !== "" && oCustomer.getValue() !== ""){